ipfs/community/CONTRIBUTING.md

 If the issue is a protocol weakness or something not yet deployed, just discuss it openly.

-> Note that IPFS isn't responsible for gateways, therefor report **IPFS abuse** (e.g. using IPFS for malware hosting, distribution of questionable content, phishing purposes, etc.) to their respective gateways.
-If you've seen abusive material distributed through ipfs.io, please report it to [abuse@ipfs.tech](mailto:abuse@ipfs.tech), see our [Security Policy](SECURITY.md) for more details.
+> Note that the IPFS project is much more than an [HTTP Gateway](https://docs.ipfs.tech/concepts/ipfs-gateway/) at https://ipfs.io/ipfs.
+The ipfs.io gateway is a "common good" product in the IPFS ecosystem.
+Therefore report **TTP gateway abuse** (e.g. using an HTTP gateway for malware hosting, distribution of questionable content, phishing purposes, etc.) to their respective HTTP gateway owners.
+If you've seen abusive material distributed through ipfs.io, please report it to [abuse@ipfs.tech](mailto:abuse@ipfs.tech).
+See our [Security Policy](SECURITY.md) for more details.

 ## Community Guidelines